julianjca/juliancanderson.com/content/blog/2020-mid-year-review/index.md

 ### Health & Personal

 My biggest goal this year is my health.
 I was overweight in 2019 because I don't exercise regularly and I eat unhealthy food.
-I am still 23 years old so I did not really feel the impact at that time.
+I am still 23 years old so I did not feel the impact at that time.
 But I know that this habit will have a bad impact in the future.

 #### - Workout at least `3 times/week`

-So the first goal that I want to achieve this year is *to exercise at least 3 times a week*.
+So the first goal that I want to achieve this year is to exercise at least 3 times a week.
 Currently, I am on a 60 days streak of running.
-I can't believe that I am able to do something like this.
+I can't believe that I can do something like this.
 I started with 2 times a week and now it becomes a habit.
-I lost a lot of weight and I am definitely healthier.
+I lost a lot of weight and I am healthier now.

 #### - Spend at least `5 minutes` meditating per day

 I did try to meditate but recently I stopped.
 I haven't felt the benefit up until now but I will give it another try.

-#### - Wake up at ~~6AM~~ `5.30AM` every day
+#### - Wake up at ~~6 AM~~ `5.30 AM` every day

 I am an early bird, that is why I set this goal.
 To be honest the goal is not to wake up earlier but to get enough sleep.
 Sleep is one of the most important activities for me and lately, I have been catching up on my sleep.